NixOS/rfcs/rfcs/0101-nix-formatting.md

   # …
   ```
   - This leads to problems with the first argument, as leading commas are not allowed. `{ some` is discouraged by the the style guidelines; `some` should start on a new line instead.
 Also, this does not work well with `@` bindings.
   - The currently suggested style for commenting items in the Nixpkgs manual (depicted here) is atrocious.
-However, there are no other good solutions with leading comma style that don't run into other problems.
+However, there are no other good solutions with leading comma style that don\'t run into other problems.
   - The leading comma style was a lesser-evil workaround for the lack of trailing commas in the Nix language.
 Now that the language has this feature, there is no reason to keep it that way anymore.

 ### Operations